 - From the File tab, click the Properties icon.

 - Select Section Properties from the dropdown menu.

 - Select the Paragraph Properties tab from the panel’s menu.

 You can also access the panel by right-clicking in your document and choosing Paragraph Properties.

-From here, you can modify indentation, spacing, and pagination.
+From here, you can modify columns, indentation, spacing, and pagination.

 Note: Formatting changes are only applied to selected paragraphs.